NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 Flow visualization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The full simulation data can be retrieved from *DesignSafe* and visualized remotely using Paraview. :numref:`fig-we14-CFD-result` shows the streamlines and velocity contour taken on a vertical stream-wise section.
-From the plots, it is clearly visible that important flow features such as vortex shading and turbulence at the wake are captured.
+From the plots, it is visible that important flow features such as vortex shading and turbulence at the wake are captured.

 .. _fig-we14-CFD-result: